babelouest/glewlwyd/docs/INSTALL.md

 Copy `glewlwyd.conf.sample` to `glewlwyd.conf`, edit the file `glewlwyd.conf` with your own settings.

+### external_url

+Fill this parameter with the exact value of the external url where this instance will be accessible to users, ex `https://glewlwyd.tld`

 ### SSL/TLS

 OAuth 2 specifies that a secured connection is mandatory, via SSL or TLS, to avoid data and token to be stolen, or Man-In-The-Middle attacks.
 Glewlwyd supports starting a secure connection with a private/public key certificate, but it also can be with a classic non-secure HTTP connection, and be available to users behind a HTTPS proxy for example.
 Glewlwyd won't check that you use it in a secure connection.

 ### Digest algorithm

-Specify in the config file the parameter `hash_algorithm` to store passwords with sqlite3 back-end, and token digests.
+Specify in the config file the parameter `hash_algorithm` to store token and secret digests.

 Algorithms available are SHA1, SHA256, SHA512, MD5.
 Algorithms recommended are SHA256 or SHA512.